 The company's Level 2 investments consist of unlisted shares and trusts.
-The valuation of these investments have been determined on the basis of the investment's net asset value as at 30 June 2018 and 30 June 2017.
+The valuation of these investments have been determined on the basis of the net asset value of the investments as at 30 June 2019 and 30 June 2018.